List of Deadliest Catch episodes: Season 17 (2021)

 In March 2021, Discovery announced that the show will be streaming new episodes on their streaming platform Discovery+.
 The first episode aired on the streaming service on March 19, 2021, one month before the episode was scheduled to air on Discovery Channel.
-Discovery+ released new episodes to its subscribers one week before the episodes aired on Discovery Channel.
+For the remainder of the season, Discovery+ released new episodes to its subscribers, one week before the episodes aired on Discovery Channel.

 Season 18 (2022)

 In Season 18, in the wake of the cancellation of the red king crab season, several boats turned to other fisheries for survival, including golden king crab, dungeness crab, and black cod.